Impact Stories

 This research, which will be done over a period of three years, has already benefitted from insight from other studies done by other scientists.
 The Innovation Contraceptive Research Workshop organized by CONRAD and KEMRI in Mombasa, Kenya provided insight into the potential for development of a multipurpose preventive technology not just for contraception but also to prevent HIV and STIs.
 The hands-on workshop session was particularly instructive on proper technique for handling human sperm cells in the laboratory – a major aspect of our research activity.
 A presentation by a reproductive biologist enhanced the design of our approach to developing a non-irritating, non-hormonal herbal contraceptive that will prevent unwanted pregnancies in biological females.

-Mutiat Ibrahim's research seeks to identify and characterize the non-hormonal contraceptive activity of selected fertility-regulating plant extracts for the development into vaginal herbal contraceptive products with no irritations to the vagina and cervical mucosa.
+Mutiat Ibrahim's research seeks to identify and characterise the non-hormonal contraceptive activity of selected fertility-regulating plant extracts for the development into vaginal herbal contraceptive products with no irritations to the vagina and cervical mucosa.

 Read more about her work: https://scienceforafrica.foundation/grand-challenges-africa